-- current and former directors and officers are excluded regardless of the manner in which they acquired their securities of the issuer, and - securities issued as an incentive on a "one-off" basis, i.e. not under an incentive plan, are securities issued as compensation by the issuer.

-The Commission also notes that the definition does not require the 35 securityholder limit to be included in the articles, by-laws or agreements.

-- (2) The exemption in section 2.1 relating to securities of closely-held issuers is available to - a closely-held issuer itself in respect of an issue of its own securities, and - any holder of a closely-held issuer's securities in respect of a resale of the securities.
+- securities issued as an incentive on a "one-off" basis, i.e. not under an incentive plan, are securities issued as compensation by the issuer. - The Commission also notes that the definition does not require the 35 securityholder limit to be included in the articles, by-laws or agreements. - (2) The exemption in section 2.1 relating to securities of closely-held issuers is available to - a closely-held issuer itself in respect of an issue of its own securities, and - any holder of a closely-held issuer's securities in respect of a resale of the securities.